 More financing options might make solar energy affordable

 Other than agreements for power purchase and solar leases, there are other financing tools which are being developed to make solar power cost effective.
-This might be the incentive that businesses need for changing their energy mode from conventional to solar.
+Furthermore, the growth in blockchain technology has also led to a rise in alternative financing methods such as ICOs, providing corporations with a far easier method of raising funds.
+These might be the incentives businesses need for changing their energy mode from conventional to solar.

 8 % cumulative average growth rate expected in the next 5 years